Bed Bugs

 Bed bugs are small, troublesome, wingless insects that feed on human blood.
 They are reddish-brown in color and have a flat, oval-shaped body that is roughly the size of an apple seed, about 5-7mm in length.
 Although bed bugs cannot fly, they are capable of moving quickly across floors, walls, and ceilings.

-Bed bugs come from the superfamily Cimicidae and fall under the order Heteroptera.
+These tiny little creatures come from the superfamily Cimicidae and fall under the order Heteroptera.
 They are notorious hitchhikers and can quickly spread from one location to another by attaching themselves to clothing, luggage, and other personal items.
 They can be found wherever people and animals are present.
 This explains why bed bugs have become a common pest nuisance in homes, hotels, and other places people spend time.
-Cracks and crevices in furniture, walls, mattress seams, bed sheets, and electrical outlets are their popular spots.
+Cracks and crevices in furniture, walls, mattress seams, sheets, and electrical outlets are their popular spots.

 Life stages of a bed bug